NtokozoMkhwanazi/NtokozoMkhwanazi/README.md

 # Hi, I’m Ntokozo 👋

-I’m a **software developer** with a strong foundation in Mathematics, Computer Science and a huge interest in **game development, graphics programming, and low-level systems**.
+I’m a **software developer** with a strong foundation in Mathematics, Computer Science and a huge interest in **game and simulation engine development,computer graphics programming, and low-level systems**.
 I enjoy understanding how things work under the hood and building projects that focus on performance, structure, and clarity.

 ---